Research Assistant Professor

 Blank CE.
 2013.
 Data from: Timing of morphological and ecological innovations in the cyanobacteria – a key to understanding the rise in atmospheric oxygen.
 Geobiology doi:10.5061/dryad.11vj2.

 Blank CE.
 2013.
 Data from: Not so old Archaea - the antiquity of biogeochemical processes in the archaeal domain of life.
 Geobiology doi:10.5061/dryad.71r61.

-Blank CE, Cui H, Mao J, Moore LR, Thacker RW, and Walls RL.
-2017.
-Accelerating the Large-Scale Study of Prokaryotic Phenotype and Niche Space Evolution Through Time Using the MicrO Ontology, MicroPIE, and MicroPIEDigester Software.
-In Application of Semantic Technologies in Biodiversity Science (A Thessen, ed.).
-Submitted 4/6/2017, in press.
+Blank CE, Cui H, Mao J, Moore LR, Thacker RW, Walls RL.
+2018.
+Accelerating the large-scale study of prokaryotic phenotypes and niche space evolution through time using the MicrO ontology, MicroPIE, and MicroPIEDigester software.
+In: Thessen, AE (Ed.)
+Application of Semantic Technologies in Biodiversity Science.
+Studies on the Semantic Web, IOS Press/AKA Verlag.
+To appear.
+[Submitted 4/6/2017, in press.]

 Mao J, Moore LR, Blank CE, Wu EH-H, Ackerman M, Renade S, Cui H. 2016.
 Microbial phenomics information extractor (MicroPIE): a natural language processing tool for the automated acquisition of prokaryotic phenotypic characters from text sources.
 BMC Bioinformatics, 17:528. doi 10.1186/s12859-016-1396-8.

 Uyeda JC, Harmon LJ, Blank CE.
 2016.
 A comprehensive study of cyanobacterial morphological and ecological evolutionary dynamics through deep geologic time.
 PLoS ONE, http://dx.doi.org/10.1371/journal.pone.0162539.